New Riders of the Purple Sage (album)

-New Riders of the Purple Sage is the self-titled debut album by the American country rock band the New Riders of the Purple Sage.
+New Riders of the Purple Sage is the debut album by the American country rock band the New Riders of the Purple Sage.
 It was released by Columbia Records in 1971, and reached number 39 on the Billboard charts.

 New Riders of the Purple Sage is the only studio album by the New Riders to feature co-founder Jerry Garcia of the Grateful Dead on pedal steel guitar.
 He is also featured on the live albums Vintage NRPS and Bear's Sonic Journals: Dawn of the New Riders of the Purple Sage.

 Mickey Hart and Commander Cody play drums and piano, respectively, on two tracks—"Dirty Business" and "Last Lonely Eagle".

 Track listing

 All songs written by John Dawson.